prithuls/prithulsarker/content/gallery/index.md

 # Gallery
 type: widget_page

+headless: true

 title: Welcome to My Gallery
 subtitle: Welcome 👋.

 # Summary for listings and search engines
-summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+summary: Welcome 👋 Visitor

 # Link this post with a project
 projects: []